cljoly/readme-in-static-site/README.md

 ---
 title: "README In Static Site (RISS)"
 date: 2021-08-21T08:15:54
-description: "💎 Insert your github readme in your static site."
+description: "💎 Transform and insert your GitHub readme in your static site"
 ---
 {{< github_badge >}}
 {{< rawhtml >}}